Of all the options for managing our digital images, which one offers the best online photo storage?

 Synology Photo Station differs from the other options on this list because Synology isn’t really a cloud-based photo storage platform.

 With Synology, you essentially build your own cloud storage server, called a NAS (network-attached storage).
-It’s a physical device you keep at home and can access from anywhere with advanced, highly-customizable software.
+It’s a you keep at home and can access from anywhere with advanced, highly-customizable software.
 This might make its inclusion on the list a little confusing, but hear me out.